futurisold/futurisold.github.io/_posts/2020-08-22-what-is-science.md

 > boy playing on the sea-shore, and diverting ourselves in now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before us.$$^{(4)}$$

 <br>
-In our pursuit of tangible ideals we relish the discovery of a master key that opened up many doors.
+In our pursuit of tangible ideals, we relish the discovery of a master key that opened up many doors.
 This master key is the [unreasonable effectiveness of mathematics](https://www.wikiwand.com/en/The_Unreasonable_Effectiveness_of_Mathematics_in_the_Natural_Sciences#:~:text=%22The%20Unreasonable%20Effectiveness%20of%20Mathematics,and%20even%20to%20empirical%20predictions.).
 It's the lighthouse our most gifted scientists rely upon when they just [shut up and calculate](https://arxiv.org/pdf/0709.4024v1.pdf).
 The sheer thought of learning a truth that percolates beyond the confinement of our experiences is a subtle and cogent exposition of the nomological potency of a possible vast underlying mathematical structure.
-Afterall, it does appear to us that
+After all, it does appear to us that
 > Nature uses only the longest threads to weave her patterns, so each small piece of her fabric reveals the organization of the entire tapestry.$$^{(5)}$$

 <br>